syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-expanded-sub-process.md

 An ExpandedSubProcess is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.
 It is represented by a rounded rectangle.

+## Create BPMN ExpandedSubProcess
-To create a ExpandedSubProcess, you have to define the Shape property of the Node as `BpmnExpandedSubProcess` and enable allow drop property of the node.
+To create a ExpandedSubProcess, you have to define the Shape property of the Node as [BpmnExpandedSubProcess](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnExpandedSubProcess.html) and enable allow drop property of the node.

 The following code example explains how to create a BPMN Expanded Sub-Process.